cgat-developers/ruffus/doc/pipeline_functions.rst

             ::

-                    verbose =  0: nothing
+                verbose = 0 : prints nothing
-                    verbose =  1: logs completed jobs/tasks;
-                    verbose =  2: logs up to date jobs in incomplete tasks verbose =  3: logs reason for running job verbose =  4: Shows the tasks Ruffus check for up-to-date/completion to decide which part of the pipeline to execute verbose = 10: logs messages useful only for debugging ruffus pipeline code
+                verbose = 1 : logs warnings and tasks which are not up-to-date and which will be run verbose = 2 : logs doc strings for task functions as well verbose = 3 : logs job parameters for jobs which are out-of-date verbose = 4 : logs list of up-to-date tasks but parameters for out-of-date jobs verbose = 5 : logs parameters for all jobs whether up-to-date or not verbose = 10: logs messages useful only for debugging ruffus pipeline code

-        ``verbose > 2`` are intended for debugging **Ruffus** by the developers and the details are liable to change from release to release
+        ``verbose >= 10`` are intended for debugging **Ruffus** by the developers and the details are liable to change from release to release

+.. _pipeline_functions.pipeline_run.runtime_data:

+    * *runtime_data*
+        Experimental feature for passing data to tasks at run time

+.. _pipeline_functions.pipeline_run.one_second_per_job:

+    * *one_second_per_job*
+        By default, **Ruffus** ensures jobs take a minimum of 1 second to complete, to get around coarse grained timestamps in some file systems.
+This is rarely an issue when many jobs run *in parallel*.
+If your file system has sub-second time stamps, you can turn off this delay by setting *one_second_per_job* to ``False``

+.. _pipeline_functions.pipeline_run.touch_files_only:

+    * *touch_files_only*
+        Create or update output files only to simulate the running of the pipeline.
+        Does not invoke real task functions to run jobs.
+This is most useful to force a pipeline to acknowledge that a particular part is now up-to-date.

+        This will not work properly if the identities of some files are not known before hand, and depend on run time.
+In other words, not recommended if ``@split`` or custom parameter generators are being used.

 .. _pipeline_functions.pipeline_printout: